tskj/typescript-json-decoder/article.md

 }>;
 ```

-@TODO: figure out spelling of github
-@TODO: sjekk om den faktisk kompilerer?
 And that's basically it!
-The above definition of `decode` doesn't actually compile, because direct recursive references aren't always allowed in TypeScript.
-If you're curious how that is solved I suggest to check out the source code on GitHub.
+If you're curious to see the actual implementation I suggest checking out the source code on GitHub.
 It's a bit more involved, but I have tried to keep it pretty clean.
 I would very much welcome PR's and suggestions for improvements.
 Thanks for reading!

-@TODO: Legg inn forklaring / eksempel om at literale json-verdier som strings og numbers dekoder til seg sjølv.
-@TODO: nevn typeof og korleis den funker med å dra ting opp fra value space til type space, når det motsatte er umulig.